Skip to main content

 What is the impact on U.S. military personnel and federal law enforcement?

 • In previous shutdowns, all active-duty and Guard and Reservists on active-duty orders were excepted and therefore are required to work.
 On-base non-acute health care ceased, but off-base care provided through Tricare was not affected.
-On-base child carewasopen on a case-by-case basis.
+On-base child child care was open on a case-by-case basis.
 Federal law enforcement was also required to work.
 Both military personnel and federal law enforcement will not be paid until after the shutdown is over.
+More information can be found here.

 Will military and federal retiree benefits be suspended?